Pr3roxDLC/calfuzzer/README.md

 The github repository containing the updated version of calfuzzer can be found at: https://github.com/Pr3roxDLC/calfuzzer

+## Using the deadlock-fuzzer
+The calfuzzer project requires `ant` and a Java 1.8 JRE to run.
+After cloning the repository, the deadlock-fuzzer can be executed on a preexisting set of benchmarks by executing the following command from within the root directory of the project: `ant -f run.xml deadlockfuzzer`

 ## Migrating the programm
 Migration of the calfuzzer Programm was done in several steps:
 - Merging the changes done to the sourcecode by [Hünkar Can Tunç et al.](https://zenodo.org/records/7809600) for their project of extending calfuzzer.
 The changes done by the team were extracted out of the dockerfile included in their artifact.